HomeReady® Mortgages: Guidelines & Limits

 With HomeReady ®, cash for down-payment and closing costs can come from multiple sources, including gifts, grants, and Community Seconds ® — with no minimum personal funds required.

-Community Seconds ® mortgages permit Fannie Mae lenders to leverage public, nonprofit, and employer funds to finance a down payment and/or closing costs, thus helping more families achieve homeownership.
+Community Seconds ® mortgages permit Fannie Mae lenders to leverage public, nonprofit, and employer funds to finance down payment and/or closing costs, thus helping more families achieve homeownership.

 With HomeReady ®, there is no upfront premium and when your LTV reaches 80%, you can request to have your mortgage insurance canceled.
 It will automatically be canceled when your LTV drops below 78%.